We are delighted to announce the recipients of the OCLW/ODNB research bursaries and Tony Gray Visiting Scholarship for 2017/2018.

 Squash Courts: these two courts are located beside the Robin Gandy Buildings.
 The courts are open 24 hours a day and should be booked via a folder in the Old Lodge.
 An online booking system will be available soon.
 The key should be signed out from the Lodge, which is open from 7am to 11pm daily.
 If you wish to play outside these times you should collect the key before closure.
 There is no charge to use the squash courts.
-There are showers which may be used by all members.
+There are showers and lockers which may be used by all members.

 Multipurpose Court (tennis/basketball and Netball): this court is located between Catherine Marriott Building and E blocks, and is open from 9am - 9pm daily.
 Courts should be booked via a folder in the Old Lodge.
 The key should be signed out at the Lodge.
 There is no charge.